SEIR-7-06/lists_and_ranges_pylab/README.md

 #### Exercise 8

-- Using the tuple `foods` and list comprehension within a `for` loop, print each food string that contains the letter `a`.
+- Using the tuple `foods` and list comprehension create a new list only including the foods that contain the letter 'a'.